- nbn determines that the relevant Centralised Deployment location can support the subsequent NTD (including considering environmental factors and requirements of owners, occupiers and managers of the Multi-Premises Site) without nbn having to modify the Centralised Deployment location or incur incremental costs to access the Centralised Deployment location.
+ nbn determines that the relevant Centralised Deployment location can support the subsequent NTD (including considering environmental factors and requirements of owners, occupiers and managers of the Multi-Premises Site) without nbn having to modify the Centralised Deployment location or incur incremental costs to access the Centralised Deployment location

+For an NTD Replace, there is no Battery Backup Service or UNI-V supplied to your organisation or any Other RSP in respect of the NTD being replaced.

 nbn may (in its discretion) accept an order for a Subsequent Installation of an NTD if the conditions above are not met.
 If nbn accepts an order for a Subsequent Installation of an NTD, it will process that order subject to the following: